vulcand/vulcan/README.md

 * Request parameters are extracted from the request and sent to control server as GET request.
 * Proxy analyzes parameters, throttles the request
 * If the request is good to go, forwarded to the upstream selected by the load balancer
+* If the upstream fails, vulcan can optionally replay the request to the next upstream, depending on the instructions.

 Authorization
 -------------